topdeckmagic/cpsc5910-hw2/README.md

 ## Have An Application To Play With

 To make the demonstration of permissions more interesting let's deploy a real application that we are all familiar with...
 Hello world!
-To do this we will use a Bicep deployment that uses a declarative approach to create the whole application in a single deployment based off of this walkthrough of manual configuration.
+To do this we will use a ARM deployment that creates the whole application in a single deployment based off of this walkthrough of manual configuration.

 <https://learn.microsoft.com/en-us/azure/container-instances/container-instances-quickstart-portal>

-I've included the ARM template as well as the decompiled bicep files for both dev and prod deployments.
+I've included the ARM template as deploy_dev.json and deploy_prod.json respectively.

 ## Logout Of Your Own Account